Bram De Does

-Designed by Bram de Does, with the letterpress parts of the book printed by him at Spectatorpers, and the offset litho parts printed at Jan de Jong, the in-house press at De Buitenkant.
+Designed by Bram de Does, with the letterpress parts of the book printed by him at Spectatorpers, Aartswoud, Netherlands, and the offset litho parts printed at Jan de Jong, the in-house press at De Buitenkant, Amsterdam, Netherlands.

-Published jointly by De Buitenkant and Spectatorpers in an edition of 500 copies, of which 30 are ‘specials’.
+Published jointly by De Buitenkant and Spectatorpers in an edition of 500 standard copies and 30 specials.

 I had been after this book for quite a while – without any success – when Jason Dewinetz of Greenboathouse Press very kindly sent me a copy as a gift.
 It is a wonderful piece, written, designed and immaculately printed by one of the finest typographers and printers of his generation; Bram de Does, at his Spectatorpers in the Netherlands.
 The fact that the subject text is in Dutch – a language I don’t speak – doesn’t stop it from being a very special piece in the slightest.
 It is a particularly well judged little book, serving as a fine showcase for the author’s typographic, printing, and type designing skills.
 The text (which I now actually have a translation of) is mainly centred on De Does’ love of Romanée, his ideas on type design, and the creation of his Trinité typeface, designed as an alternative when asked to recreate Romanée for photo-composition in the late 1970s.